 These resonance conditions can be understood by counting the photon number in the laser-driven electron excitation.
 For the condition (1), photocurrent is generated through a third-order perturbative process, where two photons with frequency $\Omega_1$ are absorbed and one photon with frequency $\Omega_2$ is emitted (or its inverse process).
 Hereafter, a process where $n$ photons with frequency $\Omega_1$ are absorbed and $m$ photons with frequency $\Omega_2$ are emitted will be referred to as an $(n,m)$ process.
 The other resonance conditions (2)--(6) respectively correspond to the $(3,2)$ process (fifth-order perturbation), the $(5,2)$ process (seventh-order perturbation), the $(7,2)$ process (ninth-order perturbation), the $(4,1)$ process (fifth-order perturbation), and the $(9,2)$ process (eleventh-order perturbation).

 The laser intensity dependence shown in Fig.~\ref{fig:figure3}(c) supports the above argument.
-Colored lines corresponds to the photocurrents at the resonance conditions (1)--(6).
-The gray dashed lines are the curves fitting the photocurrents, which are proportional to the cubic, fifth, seventh, ninth, fifth, and eleventh powers of the AC electric field, respectively.
+Colored lines correspond to the photocurrents at the resonance conditions (1)--(6).
+The gray dashed lines are the fitting curves proportional to the cubic, fifth, seventh, ninth, fifth, and eleventh powers of the AC electric field, respectively.
 In the weak-laser regime, the resonant photocurrent increases together with the gray dashed lines, indicating that the above perturbative interpretation is valid.
 In the strong-laser regime, on the other hand, deviations from the fitting curves are observed.
 In conditions (2) and (5), we find sharp drops of the photocurrent intensity [the peak points of curves (2) and (5) in Fig.~\ref{fig:figure3}(c)], which correspond to sign reversals of the photocurrent.
-This characteristic behavior appears only in the non-perturbative (strong laser) regime.
+This characteristic behavior appears only in the nonperturbative (strong laser) regime.